Chiu Yi-ying: Personal life and family

 Chiu's grandfather Chiu Ching-te was a member of the Pingtung County Assembly and served two terms as Pingtung City mayor.
 Her father, Chiu Mao-nan, was elected to the Pingtung County Council, and, in 1977, bid for the mayoralty of Pingtung, before withdrawing from the Kuomintang and abandoning the campaign.
 Another relative, Chiu Lien-hui, was active Pingtung County politics from 1959 to 1996.
 Chiu Yi-ying's younger brother Chiu Ming-chang is also a politician.

+During her political career, Chiu and fellow legislators Hsiao Bi-khim and Cheng Li-chun gained the nickname "the S.H.E of the DPP."

 Chiu Yi-ying married Lee Yung-te in April 2011, whom she had met while serving on the Hakka Affairs Council.
 Later that year, she was diagnosed with ovarian cancer.
 To maintain her health, Chiu began jogging, juicing, and cut red meat from her diet.
 In January 2013, Chiu and Lee held their wedding banquet, which had been postponed due to the 2012 election cycle and Chiu's cancer treatment.